 Types of Therapy we Use to Treat Bipolar Disorder

-Blue Ridge residential treatment programs offer a number of effective treatment models for the management of bipolar disorder.
+Blue Ridge is one of the leading residential treatment centers in Georgia that offers a number of effective treatment models for the management of bipolar disorder.
 Through years of experience with treating individuals with this disorder we have found that the best treatment is a combination of medication management, traditional therapy, and experiential techniques.

 Individual therapy gives you the opportunity to work closely with a trained therapist to sort through concerns you have with your current condition.
 This a more intimate setting in which you will learn to cope with your symptoms, identify stressors, and discover how to deal with any other co-occurring mental illnesses.

-Cognitive behavioral therapy (CBT) is commonly used at Blue Ridge to help you identify your destructive thinking patterns and the resulting negative behavior.
+Cognitive behavioral therapy (CBT) is commonly used at our treatment center during rehab to help you identify your destructive thinking patterns and the resulting negative behavior.
 By changing your thoughts to more constructive thoughts you can begin to change your behavior as well.

 Reality-based therapy (RT) focuses upon your most current problems instead of looking back at past issues.
 Through this therapy you will learn problem-solving skills that will be practiced through different exercises such as role playing.
 These techniques will help you to deal with struggles related to your bipolar disorder.

-Group therapy is a major component to the residential treatment programs here at Blue Ridge.
+Group therapy is a major component to the residential rehab offered here at Blue Ridge.
 We want you to connect with other individuals facing similar struggles so that you can learn from each other’s experiences.
-While you gain additional support you can work together to learn more effective coping strategies and how to prevent relapse.
+While you gain additional support you can work together to learn more effective coping strategies.
 We offer both process and psycho-educational groups that focus on a variety of topics depending on the session.

-Finally another important portion of our treatment program is family therapy.
+Finally another important portion of our treatment is family therapy.
 Family sessions will be used to help identify and work through existing family dynamics that may have exacerbated your disorder.
-We also hold a 2-day intensive family workshop where your family members will learn about your bipolar disorder and how they can contribute to your recovery process.
+We also hold a 2-day intensive family workshop here at our treatment center in Gerogia where your family members will learn about your bipolar disorder and how they can contribute to your recovery process.

 We also provide additional non-traditional methods to assist with your recovery.
 These include: